Serbia Travel Information

 Tipping is not obligatory in Serbian restaurants, but if you are satisfied with the service then leave a 10 to 15% tip.
 At bars and with taxis leave a tip by rounding off the amount.

-It is inadvisable to take photographs of any military or police buildings or operations in Serbia or Kosovo.
-Homosexuality is tolerated but open displays of affection between same-sex couples are frowned upon.
+It is inadvisable to take photographs of any military or police buildings, personnel or operations in Serbia or Kosovo.
+Homosexuality is tolerated, but open displays of affection between same-sex couples are frowned upon.
 Visitors should carry their passports at all times for identification purposes.

 The international direct dialling code for Serbia is +381.
-The international code for dialling out of Serbia is 99 followed by the relevant country code (9944 for the United Kingdom).
+The international code for dialling out of Serbia is 00 followed by the relevant country code (0044 for the United Kingdom).
 There are local area codes in use e.g. (0)11 for Belgrade.
-There are GSM 900/1800 mobile networks available with good coverage in the cities, weaker in the southern areas of the country.
-Internet cafes are available in the main cities and towns.
+Wifi can be found in hotels, some cafés and public areas like libraries, and can be used to make free international calls.
+Internet cafés are available in the main cities and towns.

 Become our Serbia Travel Expert